 16. A Clever Homemade Trivet

 Turn your mum’s old wooden clothespin into a stylish table protector.
 Oslo-born crafter Paul Lowe shares his easy and practical tutorial in Sweet Paul Eat and Make.
 All you need to do is to disassemble 40 clothespins, lay them flat side down, and drill a hole in each.
-Thread the pins onto the wire with the double-notched sides facing right, and pull the wire into a circle and twist the ends to secure.
+Thread the pins onto the wire with the double-notched sides facing right, pull the wire into a circle and twist the ends to secure.